 I think that the recommended guidelines for what’s safe for little ones can be an everchanging landscape.
 Different governments and leading bodies often provide different guidance to parents.
 Also, what’s recommended as safe today might not be recommended as safe in the future.
 Conversely, what’s regarded as unsafe today might not be viewed as unsafe given time.

 I think that Dockatot / Sleepyhead have put thier products through a lot of safety testing.
 Little E slept in her Sleepyhead day and night for the first 9 months of her life.
 We would put little E in her Sleepyhead in a NextToMe crib.
 We also used the Sleepyhead when we moved E into her crib in her own room.
 I think parents should try to follow the recommended guidelines, but sometimes it’s about finding what works for you as a family.

 When I was researching baby loungers the thing that drew me most to the Deluxe was the dockatot reviews.
 There are plenty of dockatot reviews that give the deluxe full marks on both the Dockatot website and Amazon.

 The reviews on the Dockatot website are clearly from customers as they have pictures of the precious littles looking very cozy and comfortable in the baby lounger.

-Despite the large number of top marks dockatot reviews, there are some negative comments about the deluxe.
+Despite a large number of top marks dockatot reviews, there are some negative comments about the deluxe.
 The most common negative view of the dockatot deluxe is its price, and there are other cheaper alternatives to consider.
 Others complained that their baby had grown out of the lounger before they were eight months old.
 But, this could have been because they were just big babies.

 Shortfalls and Alternatives

 The Dockatot Deluxe isn’t without its shortfalls, the price might put people off.
-Fortunately there are a number of alternatives available.
+Fortunately, there are a number of alternatives available.